CodeWeazle/json-mapper/README.md

 # json-mapper

-**json-mapper** implements and annotation processor to generate Java classes with Jackson annotations with some convenient creation/mapping functions.
+**json-mapper** implements an annotation processor to generate Java classes with Jackson annotations with some convenient creation/mapping functions.

 ## Usage